embrace-io/embrace-react-native-sdk/integration-tests/README.md

 # react native
 npx react-native run-android --mode release
 ```

+Note when building this way the JS bundle becomes part of the app package and may not get updated if you make changes
+to the test harness, etc. To force a refresh remove `android/app/build/generated/assets/createBundleReleaseJsAndAssets/index.android.bundle`.

 iOS can be built and run in release mode by doing: